Board of Directors

 Captain Peter McIsaac

-President and Port Agent of San Francisco Bar Pilot Association and associated with San Francisco Bar Pilots since 1992 which includes 3 four year terms as President and Port Agent.
-Bar Pilots navigate commercial ships to and from the nine ports within San Francisco Bay and the Port of Monterey.
-He is the Pacific Region VP of American Pilots Association.
+President and Port Agent of San Francisco Bar Pilot Association.
+Peter (or Captain McIsaac) has been a pilot since 1994 and a professional mariner since 1977.
+The San Francisco Bar Pilots navigate commercial ships to and from the nine ports within San Francisco Bay and the Port of Monterey.
+He is the Pacific Region VP of the American Pilots Association.